Kethner/cdcBridge/README.md

-# cdc-bridge
+# cdcBridge
-Bridge class for syncing, dumping and updating database and/or API objects
+Bridge class to assist with syncing, dumping and updating database and/or API objects